 Why is it last on our list?
 Because you only get one free character.
 Everything else starts unlocked—including all stages, all game modes, and online multiplayer—but you need to buy more characters.

 We recommend getting Killer Instinct: Definitive Edition if you like this.
-Not only does it unlock every single character in the game, but it’s also Xbox Play Anywhere so you can play on Windows 10 for no extra cost.
+It unlocks every single character in the game, and it's also Xbox Play Anywhere so you can play on Windows 10 for no extra cost.

 14. Fallout Shelter